 For a system to change it must first be made visible

-• Worried about traffic speed on your street, or air pollution?
+Worried about traffic speeds on your street?

 HILARY COTTAM: RADICAL HELP > new ways of organising living and growing that have been developed with communities across Britain.
 “Audré Lorde famously tells us, ‘that [the] master’s tools will never dismantle the master’s house.
 They may allow us to temporarily beat him at his own game, but they will never enable us to bring about genuine change’.
 In other words, if we want to make deep change in the world, not simply produce ideas, then we need to work in new ways with new questions, new tools, new voices”